In this episode, Jay sits down with Barrie Brown and Reza Tasviri from IDP to discuss how to conquer IELTS Writing Task 2.

 Barrie: Exactly, yeah so you can read something quickly and think you’ve understood it and I would include myself in this right.
 I’ve seen that before I understand that.
 No, read it carefully because you may not have understood it.

 Reza: And just to add a bit, the stress of the test they may get to someone so, as a piece of practical advice, it is always important to, for the candidate, just to completely ignore the time constraint for a few minutes and not to worry about the time at all and think critically about the question – just look at the question and try to analyze it.
 That for sure is going to save them time when they’re actually writing their – the answer.
-So if they don’t spend that three, four, five minutes at the beginning to completely understand the question and, well, organize their ideas then it’s going to eat up their writing time.
+So if they don’t spend that three, four, five minutes at the beginning to completely understand the question and, well, organize their ideas then it’s going to eat up their IELTS writing task 2 time.
 While if they do, it’s going to help to speed up their writing so that might help in a sense.

 Jay: Good one, yeah, I agree.
 The analogy that I use when I’m talking to my students is your friend has just moved to the other side of the city.
 Are you going to use the map or you’re gonna get in the car and just use your intuition to get to the other side of the city to find that precise destination?